 Where Science befriends and transforms the minds of millions.

-To promote interest, learning and creativity in science and technology, through imaginative and enjoyable experiences, contributing to the development of Singapore’s human resource.
+To promote interest, learning and creativity in Science and Technology through imaginative and enjoyable experience and contribute to the nation’s development of its human resource.

 Our Core Values

 Passion: We are passionate about science and its ability to enrich lives.

 Innovation: We continuously innovate to learn and improve.